SAKSHIJAIN123-MCA/carrental/README.md

     Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

 ### Contact
-    For any questions or suggestions, please contact sakshijainmorena@gmailcom
+    For any questions or suggestions, please contact sakshijainmorena@gmail.com.